 2003: INTERCULTURAL TRAINING ENTREPRENEUR

-Finishing my diploma and parallel to researching for my Phd thesis, I became self-employed as Intercultural Competence Trainer for international Expatriates, Leaders and Teams, doing business in Austria, Italy, USA and Germany.
+Finishing my diploma and parallel to researching for my Phd thesis, I became self-employed as Intercultural Competence Trainer.

 2008: PhD INTERCULTURAL BUSINESS COMMUNICATION

-Topic: “In-/direct communication style and perceived politeness in business communication: people in Germany, Austria and Italy in cultural comparison.”
-My second mentor was the former director of the Institute of Business & Social Psychology, Prof. emer.
+Thesis: “In-/direct communication style and perceived politeness in business communication: people in Germany, Austria and Italy in cultural comparison.”
+My second mentor was the former Director of the Institute of Business & Social Psychology, Prof. emer.
 Lorenz Fischer.

 2012-2014: PROF´In INTERCULTURAL BUSINESS COMMUNICATION